CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### Specimen of Ordinary Style, From Macaulay's History

-All text from [Orthic Shorthand Site](https://orthic.shorthand.fun/manual) , typed or transcribed by Jeremy&nbsp;W&nbsp;Sherman.
+All text from [Orthic Shorthand Site](https://orthic.shorthand.fun/manual) , transcribed by Jeremy&nbsp;W&nbsp;Sherman.
 Jeremy added reference numbers and comments to some passages.

 The State of England in the Reign of Charles II.